WOW Vegas

 Cons

-- Layout overlaps in landscape mode for some slots
+- Some slots layout overlaps in landscape mode

 - No push notifications for bonuses